hbroek/reken/documentation/developer-guide/chapter-4.md

 When the user interacts with the input field, the `birthday` variable will be updated automatically, and changes to the variable will reflect in the input field.

-### 4.3.4 `type='color'`
+### 4.3.4 type='color'

 Input type `color` binds to a string representing hex value of a color.

-Note it is important to initialize the variable with a string value that is empty or also a six digit RGB hex-value preceded with a `#`. i.e. `#762828`
+>Note: It is important to initialize the variable with a string value that is empty or a six digit RGB hex-value preceded with a `#`. i.e. `#762828`

 **Example:**